Become an Amazon seller: Successfully sell merchandise and private label products

 • …create a privacy policy in accordance with GDPR.

-• …define general terms and conditions including information on the right of withdrawal, payment options, and warranty.
+• …define general terms and conditions with information on the right of withdrawal, payment options, and warranty.

-So you have sourced the products at a competitive price.
+You have sourced the products at a competitive price.
 What now?
-Be aware that you are dependent on winning the Buy Box for your sales.
+Be aware that you depend on the profit from the Buy Box.
 No Buy Box, no revenue.
-Therefore, it is necessary to do everything possible to secure the Buy Box.
-This is more challenging with branded goods than with private label products.
+Therefore, it is necessary to do everything to obtain the Buy Box.
+This is more difficult with commercial goods than with private label goods.

 However, there are some fixed fees.
 These include:

 • If you sell less than 40 units per month, you can use a free basic account.
 However, Amazon charges €0.99 per sold item.
-The sales fees per product category are added on top of that.
+The sales fees per product category are added on top.

 • An account in the “Professional” plan costs €39.00 plus VAT.
 However, the fees per sold item are waived.
 The sales commission still applies.